 This is an elite and demanding ensemble which includes trumpets, trombones, saxes and rhythm section, for students who are also members of the Senior Concert Band.
 Rehearsals take place outside of school hours two days each week.
 We will perform and hone the styles of: swing, latin, bebop, blues and the famous ballad.
 Students will learn to play at a high level, thus improving their style in all types of performance.
-Preparation at home is required for satisfactory results.
+Preparation at home is required.

-□ Choir
+Choir

-Choir 6, 7, 8, 15S School Chorus 25S, 35S, 45S Concert Choir 20S, 30S, 40S Vocal Jazz 30S, 40S awareness that touches basic human emotions within both performer and listener" (Deral Johnson).
+Choir 6, 7, 8, 15S School Chorus 25S, 35S, 45S Concert Choir 20S, 30S, 40S Vocal Jazz 30S, 40S

 From the very beginning choral music has been at the core of how we as Mennonites have expressed our faith.
 Also, "music is a uniquely rewarding discipline.
-The successful performer portrays an aesthetic
+The successful performer portrays an aesthetic awareness that touches basic human emotions within both performer and listener" (Deral Johnson).